 The excerpt below is from an article Anne wrote in 2014 explaining why this project appealed to her as a family outing.
 While the icehouses are different each year, the interactive spirit remains the same.

 Not only are these unique icehouses designed by local artists, they are strongly encouraged to be interactive.
 Herein lies the fun of bringing the whole family out to see them.
 My sporty 8-year-old son, for instance, would love the Curling Clubhouse Ice Shanty.
 Curling lessons for him and a warming house with observation deck for Mom and Dad!
 In the Noah’s Art Shanty, my artsy little girls would love molding clay animals.
 This Saturday will also feature special storytelling sessions in the Noah’s Art Shanty at 2, 3, and 4pm.
-I could see our whole family getting into the Pedal Bear, a bicycle-powered polar bear puppet that transports guests across frozen White Bear Lake.
+I could see our whole family getting into the Pedal Bear, a bicycle-powered polar bear puppet that transports guests across the frozen lake.

-2017 Art Shanty Project - On-Ice Program
+2020 Art Shanty Projects - On-Ice Program

 This year the program runs weekends through February 9, 2020, 10am to 4pm.
 Find directions HERE.
 Tip: consider bringing a sled to pull the little ones; the shanties are located about 500 feet from the shore and a significant distance from parking.
 Admission is free, but donations are very much encouraged to keep the program running.